 Louisiana Museums: No Shortage of Odd and Unusual

-These six facilities’ foci range from voodoo charms and Bibles to prison contraband and an oil-drilling rig.
+These six facilities’ foci range from voodoo charms and Bibles to mythical creatures and an oil-drilling rig.

-The Voodoo Spiritual Temple in New Orleans.
-This dimly lit and eerie site on Rampart Street is filled with altars and ritualistic items including voodoo talismans, art and sculpture, human skulls and bones and even big snakes (yes, live ones).
+The Voodoo Spiritual Temple in New Orleans is dimly lit and eerie site on Rampart Street filled with altars and ritualistic items including voodoo talismans, art and sculpture, human skulls and bones and even big snakes (yes, live ones).
 Also on-site is Priestess Miriam, who not only educates visitors on the city’s voodoo traditions and legends but also provides services including spiritual consultations, blessings and bone readings.
-The gift shop also offers charms and dolls for good luck and not-so-good luck, which are made by the priestess herself.
+Check out the online gift shop also offers charms and dolls for good luck and not-so-good luck, which are made by the priestess herself.

-The New Orleans Pharmacy Museum.
-Also in the city’s French Quarter, this museum is housed in the 19th-century apothecary of the first U.S. licensed pharmacist, Louis J. Dufilho Jr. Exhibits include hand-blown medicine bottles containing early crude drugs, early patent medicines, medical herbs and gris-gris potions used by local voodoo practitioners.
+The New Orleans Pharmacy Museum, also in the city’s French Quarter, is housed in the 19th-century apothecary of the first U.S. licensed pharmacist, Louis J. Dufilho Jr. Exhibits include hand-blown medicine bottles containing early crude drugs, early patent medicines, medical herbs and gris-gris potions used by local voodoo practitioners.
 Visitors can also see early surgical tools and learn about alternative medicine of the day, such as bloodletting via leeches.

-The Biedenharn Museum and Gardens in Monroe.
+Venture to Monroe for sweet treats at the Biedenharn Museum and Gardens.
 This property’s namesake, Joseph Biedenharn, was the first person to ever bottle Coca-Cola for public distribution and sale.
 (Until the late 1800s, it was only available as a fountain drink.)
 The museum has an extensive Coca-Cola memorabilia exhibit, including vintage signs and what is said to be the first Coca-Cola delivery truck.
 The museum’s Bible exhibit, a collection started by Biedenharn’s daughter Emy-Lou, includes dozens of rare books including an original 1611 King James Bible, a 1523 Johann Preul Bible, a 1633 Eliot Indian Bible and a page from the 1454-55 Gutenberg Bible, which was the first book to be printed and mass produced via movable metal type.

-The International Petroleum Museum and Exposition in Morgan City.
-Its nickname is “The Rig Museum” because of “Mr. Charlie,” a 220-by-85 foot barge that drilled for oil in the nearby Gulf of Mexico from 1954 to 1986.
+The International Petroleum Museum and Exposition in Morgan City has a nickname “The Rig Museum” because of “Mr. Charlie,” a 220-by-85 foot barge that drilled for oil in the nearby Gulf of Mexico from 1954 to 1986.
 The 58-man rig was the first transportable, submersible drilling rig, and it revolutionized global offshore oil exploration and drilling.
 It is said that Mr. Charlie’s American industrial history significance was so great it was considered after its retirement for display by the Smithsonian.
 The Smithsonian declined, however, because it had no galleries big enough to house the rig.

-The Abita Mystery House in Abita Springs.
-Also known as the UCM (you-see-‘em) Museum, this site’s mystery is apparently its theme because the subject matter is literally all over the place.
+The Abita Mystery House in Abita Springs is also known as the UCM (you-see-‘em) Museum.
+This location has mystery as its theme and the subject matter is literally all over the place.
 Exhibits include miniatures scenes of a jazz funeral and a Mardi Gras parade as well as thousands of folk art objects ranging from pottery and combs to vintage postcards and license plates.
 Adjacent to the main gallery (an abandoned vintage gas station) is the glass-adorned and vintage bicycle-filled House of Shards, and throughout the property are sculptures of alligator hybrid animals, such as the “dogigator” and a largemouth “bassigator.”